adamay909/logicTools/proofChecker/assets/markdown/help.md

 Inference rules must be specified by abbreviations used in the course material (see README).

 Theorems must be specified by abbreviations used in the course material (see README).

+The menu button on the upper left gives some more commands:
+- "copy to clipboard" copies the content of the current screen as plain text.
+Formatting is lost;
+- "import/export" im(ex)ports the entire history as a JSON file.
+Useful if you want to move history between browsers;
+- "copy LaTeX" produces output for typesetting course material.
+Not useful without custom commands.

 <div>